SandeepUpadhyaya/winequality_predictor/readme.txt

-1. Codes what I have used,
-to run the project bash "
-mlflow run .
+1. Codes what I have used in mlflow perspective to run the project bash " mlflow run .
 "